News

 CONGREGATIONAL NEWS

-Classical appointments and pulpit supply for today in the vacant PRCs: Rev. S. Regnerus in Doon (IA) PRC; Prof. C. Griess and Rev. M. McGeown in Georgetown PRC; Rev. T. Miersma in Hosanna PRC, Edmonton, AB; Prof. R. Cammenga and Rev. N. Decker in Hudsonville PRC; Rev. S. Key in Loveland PRC; Rev. R. Hanko (1st week) in Lynden PRC; Rev. M. DeVries (2nd week) in Randolph PRC; Prof. B. Gritters and Rev. K. Koole in Zion PRC.
+Classical appointments and pulpit supply for today in the vacant PRCs: Prof. C. Griess and Rev. G. Eriks in Georgetown PRC; Prof. B. Huizinga (1st week) in Hope PRC-Redlands; Rev. C. Haak and Rev. J. Holstege in Hudsonville PRC; Sem.
+A. Van Dyke in Loveland PRC; Elder led in Lynden PRC; Prof. D. Kuiper in Randolph PRC.
 May we count it a blessing of our church federation that we can help one another in these needs.
 Let us remember to pray for the men who supply these pulpits and for the vacant congregations.
 And may we continue to pray for men to hear the call to serve as pastors and missionaries!

 PRC DENOMINATIONAL NEWS

-PRC 100th Anniversary: With gratitude to our faithful God, the PRCA look forward to our 100th anniversary.
+• PRC 100th Anniversary: With gratitude to our faithful God, the PRCA look forward to our 100th anniversary.
 The celebration is planned for June 23-27, 2025, at Calvin University in Grand Rapids, MI.
+The various committees of the 100th anniversary steering commitee are busy preparing for this historic event, including a special commemorative book.
+Watch for further notices and updates!

 PRC Seminary Notices:

-• The Spring 2023 issue of the PR Theological Journal has been mailed out recently.
-Digital copies have been posted on the journal webpage (see link here).
-The Spring issue features articles on a distinctive feature of PRC teaching on the covenant of grace, on the image of God in man from a conference in Mexico, on R.L.
-Dabney's "proposals of mercy," and the first part of a history of Classis West of the PRC - and, of course, several significant book reviews.
-If you want to be added to our mailing list (either print or digital) or wish to pick up a copy, contact Sharon, the seminary secretary (This email address is being protected from spambots.
+• The Fall 2023 issue of the PR Theological Journal was completed and mailed out last month.
+The digital editions have been posted on the journal page (click on the link provided here).
+This latest issue features three articles related to the Reformed controversy with the Remonstrants (Arminians) and a reprint of a special Reformation feature from an early issue of the PRTJ.
+Plus, there is a good number of book reviews again, on a variety of subjects.
+If you want to be added to our mailing list (either print or digital) or wish to pick up a copy, contact Valerie Kleyn, the seminary secretary (This email address is being protected from spambots.
 You need JavaScript enabled to view it.).

 • For the latest seminary news and information, visit the seminary's website - and don't forget the blog!